pdan101/pdan101.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am entering the final year of my Computer Science M.S. at Cornell University, advised by Professors [Sanjiban Choudhury](https://sanjibanc.github.io/) and [Wei-Chiu Ma](https://www.cs.cornell.edu/~weichiu/).
+I am in the final year of my Computer Science M.S. at Cornell University, advised by Professors [Sanjiban Choudhury](https://sanjibanc.github.io/) and [Wei-Chiu Ma](https://www.cs.cornell.edu/~weichiu/).
 After graduation in May 2026, I will be entering the job market for industry research roles.
+Feel free to reach out!

 I work on training robotic agents from human demonstrations in everyday environments.
 My research interests span learning from human videos, imitation learning (IL), reinforcement learning (RL), and sim-to-real, which I believe serve as the scalable pathways towards learning general purpose robot skills.

-Additionally, I am an incoming [ML Research Intern @ Apple](https://www.apple.com/apple-vision-pro/), and have prior internship experience as a [Software Engineering Intern @ MongoDB](https://www.mongodb.com/).
+Additionally, I was an [ML Research Intern @ Apple](https://www.apple.com/apple-vision-pro/), and have prior internship experience as a [Software Engineering Intern @ MongoDB](https://www.mongodb.com/).

 In my free time, I enjoy Chinese Yo-Yo'ing and dancing.